-Remember: Life comes at you fast; (especially in the local blues, blues / rock scene.)
+Remember; life comes at you fast, especially on the local blues/rock scene.)
 Always call the club first to verify the show before coming out.
 Gas is too expensive to waste.
 Hope to see you soon!

 LOOK!!!!-----You Tube video of "Rockin'" Ron Thompson, Cadillac Johnson, and me doing the Magic Sam instrumental, "Lookin' Good," at the now defunct J&J's Blues Bar in Ft.
 Worth.
 Search under "Steve Hill Trio-Lookin' Good."- courtesy of Harriet Mills

 See the review of my EP, "Working Twice as Hard," published in the November, 2013 issue of "Buddy" magazine below:

 "The Steve Hill Trio IS WORK-ing Twice as Hard on this enjoyable, six-song EP.
 It's blues and rock with a bit of humor about a perpetual human male condition: yearning for somebody to love, even if we don't know what love is.